dvitanov/lorevc/docs/phase-i-preparation/index.md

 Preparation is the most important part of your fundraising strategy.
 Don’t underestimate it.
 The 5 key priorities at this stage are:
 1. Network with VC-backed entrepreneurs
-2. Create effective fundraising materials
+2. Draft effective fundraising materials
-3. Build a qualified investor list
+3. Build pre-qualified investor list
-4. Prepare the company for the fundraise
+4. Prepare the company
 5. Understand the fundraising market

 :::